+Degree Mode Minimum period of registration Maximum period of registration

 PhD Full-time Two years Four years

 Part-time Four years Eight years

 Integrated PhD Full-time Three years Five years

 Part-time Six years Ten years

 MPhil Full-time One year Three years

 Part-time Two years Six years

-- 6.9 All PGRs should plan their research (and should be actively encouraged to do so by their supervisors) so that they will submit within the maximum period of registration or, in the case of PGRs on funded programmes (and where this required by the funder), within the funded period where the funded period ends before the maximum period of registration. - 6.10 The final deadline for submission is at the end of the maximum period of registration.
-Failure to submit by the final submission deadline (last day of registration, or the next working day if a weekend or Bank Holiday) will result in failure of the degree. - 6.11 A PGR who wishes to submit a thesis before the end of the minimum period of registration may only do so on the recommendation of the School PGRC concerned and with the permission of the Research Degree Progression & Award Board (RDPAB) following consideration of the specifics of the case and expected academic standards.
+- 6.9 All PGRs should plan their research (and should be actively encouraged to do so by their supervisors) so that they will submit within the maximum period of registration or, in the case of PGRs on funded programmes (and where this is required by the funder), within the funded period where the funded period ends before the maximum period of registration. - 6.10 The final deadline for submission is at the end of the maximum period of registration.
+Failure to submit by the final submission deadline (last day of registration, or the next working day if a weekend or Bank Holiday) will result in failure of the degree. - 6.11 A PGR who wishes to submit a thesis before the end of the minimum period of registration may only do so on the recommendation of the Faculty PGRC concerned and with the permission of the Research Degree Progression & Award Board (RDPAB) following consideration of the specifics of the case and expected academic standards.
 In such circumstances the PGR will still be required to pay the full fees for the minimum period of registration.
-Once submitted, the PGR may not resubmit the thesis, prior to the examination process.
+Once submitted, the PGR may not resubmit the thesis, prior to the examination process (see 12.17).